 But the Völkisch settlers are not just material for esoteric crime scenes.
 They operate in areas that are estranged from party politics, offering a sense of community that is frequently absent in these regions.
 At the same time, they advocate an extreme world view practiced in direct oppositions to the perceived ills of today’s consumerist world, which they see in gender mainstreaming, homosexuality, feminism and globalization.
 In this sense, they undermine broader social cohesion and advance an ethno-nationalist microcosm based upon (pseudo-)Germanic traditions, authoritarian structured parallel universe and the indoctrination of children.
 The hierarchic structures and normal in these communities are hardly questionable and are meant to put the collective permanently beyond the individual in order to serve the wellbeing of the ‘racially pure’ community.
 Academia is far from acknowledging the dimension these socialization processes take.
 To grasp the radical right withdrawal as a radical form of politics would be a first step toward including these forms of radical right activism in our wider research agenda.

-Mr Maik Fielitz is an Early Career Researcher Fellow at CARR, and Doctoral Candidate at the Department of Political Science in Goethe University Frankfurt.
+Mr Maik Fielitz is a Doctoral Fellow at CARR, and Doctoral Candidate at the Department of Political Science in Goethe University Frankfurt.
 See his profile here:

 © Maik Fielitz.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).